yeswecamp/Perfect-Heist-2-LUA-Modding/README.md

 ### 5. Testing Modpacks

 Make sure you currently have a custom map loaded inside the Level Editor.
-Then, inside the selected Modpack UI, make sure to check "Include With Map".
+Then, inside the selected Modpack UI, make sure to check `Include With Map`.
 Then just hit playtest, and all scripts inside the modpack should be running, including custom classes.
-To test custom actors, place a "LUA Object" level editor object on your map, and make sure to enter a valid filename, like `TestScript.lua`.
+To test custom actors, place a `LUA Object` level editor object on your map, and make sure to enter a valid filename, like `TestScript.lua`.

+### 5. Uploading Modpacks

+Once you are finished working on your modpack, you can click on the `Upload to Steam` button, and a new Steam Workshop file will be created for your Modpack, using your specified Modpack Name in the `%APPDATA%\Local\PerfectHeist2\Saved\Modpacks\YourModpackName\name.txt`.
+When the upload is finished, the Steam Workshop page will open automatically.
+Uploading a modpack with an existing Steam Workshop page will update that Workshop Object instead.

+If you chose to include a modpack in your custom map by toggling `Include With Map`, the modpack will be automatically uploaded with your map when you upload the map to the Steam Workshop.

 ---